JoshuaKemmerer/TaskNet/README.md

 ## Motivation for This Project

 The motivation for this project was that I personally became confused with what projects/assignments were due for school, mostly during the busier weeks.
 I want an intuitive and sensible interface to combine all of the different tasks I want/need to accomplish, and this is my solution.
+The app will also serve as a type of digital planner.

 I also have a desire to help other people become more organized, so I hope that this solution will one day help others.